IgniteUI/igniteui-angular/README.md

 This will compile all TypeScript files per the `tsconfig.json` setup and optionally continue watching for file changes and recompile accordingly.

+## NPM Package

+You can include Zero Blocks in your project as a depencency using the NPM package.

+`npm install zero-blocks --save-dev`

 ## Contributing
 [Coding Guidelines](../../wiki/Coding-guidelines-for-Zero-Blocks)